A quick tutorial to make any smart TV display art to mimic the Samsung Frame TV + 6 free art images to use as TV displays or to print.

 There are several different ways to display art on your TV, depending on what type you have.
 Here are the steps below to set it up.

-How to Display Art on a Smart TV:
+How to Display TV Art on Any Smart TV:

 1. Upload photos or art images to a gallery in Google Photos.